LithuaniaOfficial Name: Republic of Lithuania

 Safety and Security

-Lithuania is not experiencing any civil unrest at this time.
+Lithuania is not experiencing any civil unrest.
 However, marches and protests do occur, especially in larger cities.
 Although such events have generally been peaceful in nature, U.S. citizens are reminded that even gatherings intended to be peaceful can become confrontational.
 Therefore, we urge you to avoid the areas of demonstrations, if possible, and exercise caution if within the vicinity of any event.
 You should stay current with media coverage of local events and be aware of their surroundings at all times.

 To stay connected: